On Jacobians of geometrically reduced curves and their N\'eron models: The structure of Jacobians over general fields

-\begin{proposition} Under the assumptions (i), (ii), and (iii) from the previous Proposition, the map $X\to X\cup_ZT$ is finite and the canonical morphism is an isomorphism.
-Moreover, the map $T\to X\cup_XT$ is a closed immersion. \end{proposition} \begin{proof} As before, we may assume that $Y$ be affine, which implies that $Z$ and $T$ are affine as well.
+\begin{proposition} \rm (Cf. \cite{Fer}, Théorème 7.1 A)) \it Assuming the standing assumption, as well as (i), (ii), and (iii), the following assertions hold: \\ (a) The map $X\to X\cup_ZT$ is finite, and\\ (b) the canonical morphism $Z\to X\times_{X\cup_ZT} T$ is an isomorphism. \end{proposition} \begin{proof} As before, we may assume that $Y$ is affine, which implies that $Z$ and $T$ are affine as well.
 We may choose an open affine subset $V$ of $X$ through which the map $Z\to X$ factors.
-Our claim is then equivalent to the assertion that the map $Z\to V\times_{V\cup_ZT}T$ is an isomorphism.
+Claim (b) is then equivalent to the assertion that the map $Z\to V\times_{V\cup_ZT}T$ is an isomorphism.
 By Proposition \ref{Schwede}, all we must prove is that the map is an isomorphism of rings.
 Since the map $\Gamma(V, \Og_V)\times_{\Gamma(Z, \Og_Z)}\Gamma(T, \Og_T)\to \Gamma(T, \Og_T)$ is surjective, every element of the tensor product above can be written as $\alpha\otimes 1$ for some $\alpha\in \Gamma(V, \Og_V).$ If this element vanishes in $\Gamma(Z, \Og_Z),$ then the same is true for $\alpha.$ This implies that $\alpha$ is the image of $(\alpha, 0)\in \Gamma(V, \Og_V)\times_{\Gamma(Z, \Og_Z)}\Gamma(T, \Og_T),$ which means that $\alpha\otimes 1=0.$ Hence the map above is injective; its surjectivity follows immediately from the fact that $Z\to V$ is a closed immersion.
-The finiteness of the map $X\to X\cup_ZT$ follows from the finiteness of $X\sqcup T \to X\cup_ZT,$ which we have already established in the proof of the preceding Proposition. \end{proof}\\ Having established the existence of push-outs under certain conditions, we shall now prove that, under appropriate flatness assumptions, push-outs commute with arbitrary base change, generalising Propositions 4.0.3, 4.0.4, and 4.0.5 from \cite{Ov} (see also the proof of Lemma 2.2 in \cite{Brion}).
+Claim (a) follows from the finiteness of $X\sqcup T \to X\cup_ZT,$ which we have already established in the proof of the preceding Proposition. \end{proof}\\ Having established the existence of push-outs under certain conditions, we shall now prove that, under appropriate flatness assumptions, push-outs commute with arbitrary base change, generalising Propositions 4.0.3, 4.0.4, and 4.0.5 from \cite{Ov} (see also the proof of Lemma 2.2 in \cite{Brion}).
 This will be used to study Picard functors by methods introduced in \cite{Ov}, which we shall generalise.
-It is not difficult to prove that push-outs commute with flat base change, which has already been observed by Ferrand \cite{Fer}, Lemme 4.4.
+It is not difficult to prove that push-outs commute with flat base change, which has already been observed by Ferrand \cite{Fer}, Lemme 4.4.\\ \\ We now impose the following \\ \\ $\mathbf{Further \,\, assumptions \, \, II}.$ In addition to the standing assumption and (i), (ii), (iii), suppose the following: \\ (iv) The morphism $\xi\colon Z\to T$ is faithfully flat, and\\ (v) the cokernel of the injective map $\xi^\ast\colon t_\ast \Og_T\to z_\ast \Og_Z$ is projective locally in the Zariski topology on $Y$ (\cite{Stacks}, Tag 05JP).